haniazipser/Median-of-Medians-Implementation/README.md

 # Median of Medians Algorithm

 This algorithm implements the Median of Medians approach to efficiently find the k-th smallest element in an unsorted array in linear time.
+I included JUnit tests in order to test my algorithm.

 ## Description